 A resident’s base rent is generally paid from their earnings, a housing voucher, funds from their Sponsoring Organization, or some combination of those sources.

-The Lotus Campaign is currently piloting and refining our program in Charlotte, North Carolina.
+We currently operate in Charlotte, North Carolina.
 We plan to expand to other parts of the country soon.